 Paradis Plage Resort is on the beach in the small town of Immi Ouaddar, on Morocco's Surf Coast, an hour north of Agadir.

-Fly to Agadir (an hour away) or to Essaouira (2.5 hrs away).
-It is a 20 minute flight from Essaouira to Agadir
+Fly to Agadir (30 minutes) or to Essaouira (2.5 hrs away).
+It is a 20 minute flight from Essaouira to Agadir.

 From the Airport: